UniMath/agda-unimath/src/foundation/commuting-squares-of-identifications.lagda.md

           bottom
 ```

-is said to **commute** if there is an identification
+is said to be a
+{{#concept "commuting square" Disambiguation="identifications" Agda=coherence-square-identifications}}
-`left ∙ bottom ＝ top ∙ right`.
-Such an identification is called a
+if there is an identification `left ∙ bottom ＝ top ∙ right`.
+Such an
+identification is called a
 {{#concept "coherence" Disambiguation="commuting square of identifications" Agda=coherence-square-identifications}}
 of the square.